 There are provisions for excellent facilities at Leodis student accommodation Leeds, which make it all the more attractive.
 First of all, there is CCTV security round the clock to ensure your safety on the property at all times, so you can sleep soundly.
-There is high-speed Wi-Fi across the property as well as secure bike storage onsite for all those carrying your bikes to uni.
-If you have the topmost floor of the building and dread the steep climb to your flat every day; you don’t have to anymore, thanks to the lifts in the building.
+There is high-speed Wi-Fi across the property as well as secure bike storage on-site for all those carrying your bikes to uni.
+If you have the topmost floor of the building and dread the steep climb to your flat every day; you don’t have to anymore, thanks to the lifts at Leodis student housing Leeds.
 Doing the washing can be a daunting task in itself, let alone the walk to the nearest laundromat!
 Here at Leodis, there are laundry services available, so you can simply get clean clothes whenever you want without much effort!
 It is natural to feel lost especially during your first few weeks at uni and in the long run, you may face problems in your flat.
 To ease you out of your troubles, there is an excellent hospitality team onsite, ready to help you out.
 There are some great social spaces to interact and meet new people such as the common room, well-equipped with a large screen TV and a pool table where you can catch the big football game or challenge your mates to a friendly game of pool.
 There is also a BBQ area, ideal for an English summer evening and an outdoor courtyard, perfect for picnics on sunny days.

 The Leeds city centre is only 5 minutes from Leodis, offering you the best of restaurants, shopping, entertainment and nightlife literally at your doorstep!
 The most happening nights are usually at Headingley, Call Lane and the Northern Quarter, for they are dotted with pubs, bars, restaurants and nightclubs.
 Club Mint and Club Mission have a roaring reputation for the best student nights, so make sure you don’t miss out.
 For a day out shopping, Victoria Gate and Kirkgate Market are a must visit while in Leeds.
 For the best experience in the city, out of all student houses in Leeds, this is the best option for students with all kinds of preferences and budget.